-You'll fall in love with these ultra-crispy air fried tofu nuggets.
+You'll fall in love with these crispy air fryer tofu nuggets.

 Fun fact: The only meat I ever ate as a kid was chicken.